MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/pct-machines-installed-driver-update-and-reported-pnp-error-within-2-days.md

 ms.localizationpriority: medium
 ---

-# Percent of machines that installed a driver update & reported a PnP error code within 2 days of install
+# Percent of machines that installed a driver update and reported a PnP error code within two days of install

 ## Description